Sanur Bali, Indonesia Travel Guide

 5-Star Resorts, High-end Private Villas

-Many mid-range and luxury resorts in Sanur cater to families.
+Many mid-range and luxury hotels in Sanur cater to families.

 Hostels and guesthouses remain good for meeting other travelers and for their welcoming atmosphere.
 Sanur's safe and relaxed atmosphere make it a suitable destination for solo exploration.
-Many activities, like cooking classes or group snorkeling trips, hold opportunities for social interaction.
+A lot of things to do, like culinary classes or group snorkeling trips, hold opportunities for meeting people.

-Private villas or serviced apartments feature more space, privacy, and amenities (like kitchens) for extended stays.
+Private villas or serviced apartments include more space, privacy, and amenities (like kitchens) for long-term visits.
 Many guesthouses also have discounted monthly rates, making Sanur a popular choice for digital nomads or those seeking a longer retreat.

 The Inna Grand Bali Beach (formerly the Bali Beach Hotel) is a historic landmark in Sanur.
-It depicts Bali's early tourism era and its architecture reflects a blend of traditional Balinese and mid-century modern influences.
+It depicts Bali's early tourism era and its architecture is indicative of a blend of traditional Balinese and mid-century modern influences.

 Smaller, traditional homestays also give deep cultural immersion by letting you live within a Balinese compound.